-So, we have a range of online educational games for staff to improve their knowledge and take a short break from the pressure of work.
-They are free to play, only take a few minutes and work on any device.
+We have a range of online educational games for staff to improve their knowledge and take a short break from the pressure of work.
 They are all evidence-based and have been developed with clinicians and academics.
 Most of them are free to play.

 We also have games for patients and members of the public that can be included in ‘social prescribing’.